 Why did the central and the state governments provide relaxations to the coal and iron mining and the production of steel and ferroalloys despite the emergency that has emerged all over the world?
 The answer is generative of the question, meaning it is these very sectors and the associated government ministries that generate enormous inventories in times when the economy is on a gradual slowdown and the demand is invariably low.

-These sectors have hugely relied on thousands of workers including Dalits, Adivasis and daily wage labourers who work in such dangerous workplaces like the mines risking their health and life.
+These sectors have hugely relied on thousands of workers including Dalits, Adivasis, and daily wage laborers who work in such dangerous workplaces like the mines risking their health and life.
 The risk associated with working in these mines is far too high than the risk which is incurred from COVID 19.
-Even though these workers have specifically been exempted from the lockdown restrictions, the police authorities are restricting their movements under the so called ‘village nakabandi’.
+Even though these workers have specifically been exempted from the lockdown restrictions, the police authorities are restricting their movements under the so-called ‘village nakabandi’.

 This exemption granted to the mining sector has been more of an incentive to all those companies which are facing losses of them being an essential commodity during these emergencies.
-The main doubt that arises is that, why is this exemption not extended to the rural sector with food security being one of those are the sectors which are hugely affected?
-People have hoarded all such essential commodities like wheat and cereals and they are not allowed to distribute them also.
+The main doubt that arises is, why is this exemption not extended to the rural sector with food security being one of those sectors which are hugely affected?
+People have hoarded all such essential commodities as wheat and cereals and they are not allowed to distribute them also.
 There are a lot of tribal villagers and fishermen who have sunk into financial losses.
-The supply chain of even essential commodities like milk, fruits, vegetables, cereals, groceries have been hampered.
+The supply chain of even essential commodities like milk, fruits, vegetables, cereals, and groceries has been hampered.

 During the COVID 19 pandemic, the government has opened the coal mining sector to the private institutions which would assist in better distribution of coal by enhancing its availability.
 This will attract FDI from the foreign companies in accordance with the new economic package which was introduced by Nirmala Sitharaman, i.e the revenue sharing mechanism which will follow commercial mining instead of the money per tonne conceptually.

-There are certain advantages that one may observe due to the entry of the private sector entities into the coal mining sector which includes transparency of mine valuations, mine planning and increase of efficiency to have successful mine acquisitions through the bidding process.
+There are certain advantages that one may observe due to the entry of the private sector entities into the coal mining sector which include transparency of mine valuations, mine planning, and an increase of efficiency to have successful mine acquisitions through the bidding process.